Learn all about the martyr archetype, including definition, characteristics, examples, and how it relates to the Caregiver archetype.

 The martyr archetype is most easily summed up with one word – sacrifice.
 The martyr will give all they have in sacrifice to the needs of those around them, whatever the pain or cost to themselves.

 Indeed, they will do so even though those around them may not actually want them to make the sacrifice in the first place and have not asked for it.

-They are willing to make the ultimate sacrifices to advance the causes which they believe in.
+They are willing to make the ultimate sacrifices to advance the causes in which they believe.
 They may even secretly find some pleasure in their own suffering.